Saint Jerome Writing

 The main features are the illusionistic representation of the still life on the table and the power of the red cloak enveloping the white-haired figure of the saint.
 In this artwork, Saint Jerome is not depicted as a penitent, as is often the case, but rather as a scholar.

-In the days before the Reformation, Jerome was shown with a lion and a cardinal’s hat.
+Jerome was shown in the days before the Reformation with a lion and a cardinal’s hat.
 Now the Catholic reformers wanted to reduce religious art to its foundations.
-So the virtuous cardinal, whose extensive features were to be invented and caricatured by Bernini, acquired an artwork that was as strict as it was gloomy.
+So the virtuous cardinal, whose extensive features were invented and caricatured by Gian Lorenzo Bernini, acquired an artwork as strict as it was gloomy.